daverona/docker-cromwell/README.md

 To this work, we assume the following conditions are satisfied:

-* Disk volume is shared between Slurm and the one running your cromwell
+* Disk volume is shared between slurm and the one running your cromwell
 * You have an account on the host where `slumrctld` is running

-To run a workflow using Slurm:
+To run a workflow using slurm:

 ```bash
 docker container run --rm \